ArasLabs/simple-doc-change-process/README.md

 Release | Notes
 --------|--------
 [v1.0](https://github.com/ArasLabs/simple-doc-change-process/releases/tag/v1.0) | Solution import package, Client html+xml, and ReadMe.
-For installation instructions, see [Documentation/ReadMe.md](Documentation/ReadMe - how to install.txt).
+For installation instructions, see [Documentation/ReadMe - how to install.txt](Documentation/ReadMe - how to install.txt).
 [v2.0](https://github.com/ArasLabs/simple-doc-change-process/releases/tag/v2.0) | v2.0	9.0.x & 9.1.0 solution import package, Client html+xml, and ReadMe.
 Some optimizations.
-For installation instructions, see [Documentation/ReadMe.md](Documentation/ReadMe - how to install.txt).
+For installation instructions, see [Documentation/ReadMe - how to install.txt](Documentation/ReadMe - how to install.txt).

 #### Supported Aras Versions